jfly/repltest/README.md

 `repltest` is a tool for verifying that REPL transcripts do what they say they do.

-It also includes a Python library (`repltest.Driver`) that can be useful for programmatically controlling REPLs.
-Sort of like `pexpect`, but without the waiting or regexes.

 ## Demo

 If you want to drive a REPL with a tool like `pexpect`, you have to carefully